jkltech/apertain-sdk-ios/README.md

-A(P)ertain SDK v0.9.0 for iOS - Getting Started (BETA)
+Apertain SDK v0.9.0 for iOS - Getting Started (BETA)
 ======================================================

-This document describes how to get started using the A(P)ertain SDK v0.9.0 for iOS.
+This document describes how to get started using the Apertain SDK v0.9.0 for iOS.
 Our Library is built using Swift 3.0 and can also be used with Apps developed in Objective-C. You can see sample Apps uploaded as part of this project in near future.

 Before you Begin
 ----------------

 Before implementing the SDK, make sure you have the following:

-* Download the A(P)ertain SDK framework from [here](https://github.com/jkltech/apertain-sdk-ios).
+* Download the Apertain SDK framework from [here](https://github.com/jkltech/apertain-sdk-ios).
 The best way is to clone the Git Hub project, such that future updates for the SDK are integrated immediately.
 * Add the Framework into your Xcode App Project using the instructions over [here](https://github.com/jkltech/apertain-sdk-ios/blob/master/XCode_Instructions.md).

 Getting Started